Nhanderu/ipe/README.md

 ### To-do list

 - [x] List directory contents
-- [ ] Identity and organize column sizes in long views
+- [ ] Identify and organize column sizes in long views
 - [ ] Add all flags and args `ls` has
   - [x] `-a`, `--all`
   - [ ] `-A`, `--almost-all` (IGNORED)